ianmarshall007/ianmarshall007.github.io/_posts/2017-06-24-orgasms-and-relaxation.markdown

 - Sensual Massage
 - Sexual Massage
 - Yoni Massage
+description: Explanation of how orgasms and relaxation work together as well as how the female brain reacts when achieving a powerful orgasm.
 ---

 In a [previous post](/the-6-types-of-female-orgasms/), I mentioned that orgasms and relaxation were once used to treat “hysteria.”
 I also mentioned that sensual, nude full body massage in Cape Town is a great, erotic way to relax.
 But just how do orgasms aide in [relaxation](https://en.wikipedia.org/wiki/Relaxation_technique)?
 What about [orgasms](/stop-faking-an-orgasm/) helps one to relax?